fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 >
 > [!NOTE]
 > This is the accompnaniment for porting numbers in U.S. and Canada.
-Use the Classic porting wizard accompaniment for all other regions.
+Use the classic porting wizard accompaniment for all other regions.

 1. In Teams Admin Center, launch the port wizard
     1. In the left navigation rail, go to **Voice** > **Phone numbers**.
 Select **Numbers**, and then select **Port**.